Chocolate Truffle Recipe:

 When ready to dip, spread the chopped almonds on a sheet pan.

 Dip each chocolate ball in tempered chocolate to coat evenly, shaking off the excess.
 Then immediately drop each chocolate in the nuts.
 Wait 5 to 10 seconds, then roll to completely cover.
-Let set 2 to 3 minutes, transfer to a parchment-lined sheet, and let set.
+Let set 2 to 3 minutes, transfer to a parchment-lined sheet, and let set completely.

-Stored between 6o° and 68°F, the chocolates can be kept up to 2 weeks.
+Stored between 60° and 68°F, the chocolates can be kept up to two weeks.

 Pure Chocolate © 2004 Fran Bigelow.
 Photo © Broadway Books.
 All rights reserved.